michaeljclark/rv8/meta/README.md

-# RISC-V Meta Data
+# RISC-V Metadata

-This directory contains meta data for the RISC-V Instruction Set
+This directory contains metadata for the RISC-V Instruction Set

 |File|Description|
 |:---|:----------|